Pressurized heavy-water reactor: Purpose of using heavy water

-Water makes an excellent moderator; the ordinary hydrogen or protium atoms in the water molecules are very close in mass to a single neutron, and so their collisions result in a very efficient transfer of momentum, similar conceptually to the collision of two billiard balls.
+In a light water reactor, water makes an excellent moderator; the ordinary hydrogen or protium atoms in the water molecules are very close in mass to a single neutron, and so their collisions result in a very efficient transfer of momentum, similar conceptually to the collision of two billiard balls.
 However, as well as being a good moderator, ordinary water is also quite effective at absorbing neutrons.
 And so using ordinary water as a moderator will easily absorb so many neutrons that too few are left to sustain a chain reaction with the small isolated 235U nuclei in the fuel, thus precluding criticality in natural uranium.
-Because of this, a light-water reactor will require that the 235U isotope be concentrated in its uranium fuel, as enriched uranium, generally between 3% to 5% 235U by weight (the by-product from this process enrichment process is known as depleted uranium, and so consisting mainly of 238U, chemically pure).
+Because of this, a light-water reactor will require that the 235U isotope be concentrated in its uranium fuel, as enriched uranium, generally between 3% and 5% 235U by weight (the by-product from this process enrichment process is known as depleted uranium, and so consisting mainly of 238U, chemically pure).
 The degree of enrichment needed to achieve criticality with a light-water moderator depends on the exact geometry and other design parameters of the reactor.

-One complication of this approach is the need for uranium enrichment facilities, which are generally expensive to build and operate.
+One complication of this light water approach is the need for uranium enrichment facilities, which are generally expensive to build and operate.
 They also present a nuclear proliferation concern; the same systems used to enrich the 235U can also be used to produce much more "pure" weapons-grade material (90% or more 235U), suitable for producing a nuclear weapon.
 This is not a trivial exercise by any means, but feasible enough that enrichment facilities present a significant nuclear proliferation risk.

-An alternative solution to the problem is to use a moderator that does not absorb neutrons as readily as water.
+The solution to this problem, in a PHWR (pressurized heavy water reactor), is to use a moderator that does not absorb neutrons as readily as water.
 In this case potentially all of the neutrons being released can be moderated and used in reactions with the 235U, in which case there is enough 235U in natural uranium to sustain criticality.
 One such moderator is heavy water, or deuterium-oxide.
 Although it reacts dynamically with the neutrons in a fashion similar to light water (albeit with less energy transfer on average, given that heavy hydrogen, or deuterium, is about twice the mass of hydrogen), it already has the extra neutron that light water would normally tend to absorb.